Paul Black (educational researcher): Educational research

-Black has been a member of three committees of the USA National Research Council, including the National Academy of Sciences Committee on the Cognitive Foundations of Assessment, and is currently a member of the Technical Advisory Group of OFQUAL.
-He is currently a member of the British Educational Research Association and the National Academy of Education.
+Black was a member of three committees of the USA National Research Council, including the National Academy of Sciences Committee on the Cognitive Foundations of Assessment, and was later a member of the Technical Advisory Group of OFQUAL.
+He was also a member of the British Educational Research Association and the National Academy of Education.

+Death

+Black died on 16 March 2026, at the age of 95.